prichardsondev/WindowsConsoleAppForThingy/README.md

 After pairing you thingy, you can start this tool and see the motion quaternion displaying.

-i will display the information from the motion sensor from the thingy. i wan reconnect automatically after disconnection. it requires to pair the thingy under windos.
+i will display the information from the motion sensor from the thingy. reconnect automatically after disconnection. it requires to pair the thingy under windows.

 this tool serves to test the thingy function before adding the to the unity plugin.